x4d3/x4d3/README.md

 <div align="center">
   <h1>Hi 👋, I'm Xavier Delamotte</h1>

-  🇫🇷 French Software Engineer living in London 🇬🇧.
+  🇫🇷 French Software Engineer living in London 🇬🇧

-  Play the French Horn 📯, Rugby 🏉, Chess ♟ and Video Games 🕹, but not at the same time.
+  Play the French Horn 📯, Rugby 🏉, Chess ♟ and Video Games 🕹, but not at the same time

   <a href="https://mamot.fr/@xade" target="blank">Mastodon</a> -
   <a href="https://linkedin.com/in/xavierdelamotte" target="blank">Linkedin</a> -